ktch/ktch.github.com/_posts/2013-07-09-challenge-program.md

 categories: work
 video: 69591821
 author: Zach Phillips
-synopsis: One of our favorite outfits in Wilmington, and an organization you really need to know about.
+synopsis: One of our favorite outfits in Wilmington, and an organization you really need to know about
 ---

 When I moved to Delaware a few years ago, I didn't know anyone, and